KeepTheBeats/check-seamlessness-kubernetes-rolling-update/README.md

 If I want to triger the rolling update of a deployment named `deploy1` in namespace `ns1`, migrating its pod to a node named `node1`, I should run `python3 -u kubectl_rolling_update.py deploy1 ns1 node1`.
 This program will record the start time and end time of the rolling update, and save them in to `update.csv`.

 ## An example to use `plotting.py`.
-After generating the files `check.csv` and `update.csv` using `check.py` and `kubectl_rolling_update.py`, I can run `python -u plotting.py` to plot the figure to show the downtime of this service during a Kubernetes rolling update.
+After generating the files `check.csv` and `update.csv` using `check.py` and `kubectl_rolling_update.py`, I can run `python3 -u plotting.py` to plot the figure to show the downtime of this service during a Kubernetes rolling update.

 ## The steps of my experiment.